1/412

 so if we know the albedo, we can figure out the radium equilibrium temperature because we know the solar constant! (basically just combining two above equations)

-surface temp and radiation
+how is surface temp shaped by radiation

 the boltzmann feedback requires the emission temperature to be near equilibrium. surface temperature adjusts to match